 Are internships only for students?

-No, internships are offered to freshers, graduates and even professionals – Protern is the term for professionals who intern at organisations while both figure out whether the short stint can create value and lead to a lasting work arrangement.
+No, internships are offered to freshers, graduates and even professionals – Protern is the term for professionals who intern at organisations while both figures out whether the short stint can create value and lead to a lasting work arrangement.

 Even when upskilling mid-career, many academic programmes, even online ones offer internship opportunities.
 It’s a great opportunity to explore, get a feel of the work culture and develop skills.